lespicker/tachyons-one-page-scroll/content/residential-art-installations.md

 At Les Picker Fine Art Photography, we can custom-design artwork  for those special areas of your home.
 In those cases, our ability and experience using unique materials and specialized mounting solutions will enable you to make your vision a beautiful reality.
 Whether you are looking for a modern plexiglas triptych, a sleek aluminum print or a wall covering for an odd-shaped room, we would be honored to work with you to custom design a solution that will beautify those spaces.

-To discuss your home decorating requirements, please contact us (410) 942-0500 or by [email](mailto:lespicker@gmail.com).
+To discuss your home decorating requirements, please contact us by [email](mailto:lespicker@gmail.com).